Moscow & St Petersburg

 Day 3 - The Kremlin

-Day 4 - By Rail to St Petersburg
+Days 4 & 5 - By rail to St Petersburg

 Today we leave Moscow and travel by rail to St Petersburg, enjoying a journey on the modern Sapsan service.
-Named after the Russian for Peregrine Falcon, the sleek high-speed train reaches speeds of up to 150 miles per hour along the route.
-Our journey takes us from the heart of Moscow and through the industrial towns in its outer suburbs, then across farmland and pastoral scenes as we continue to gather speed.
-Before long we arrive in St Petersburg, one of Russia's largest cities and a former imperial capital.
+Before long we arrive in St Petersburg, one of Russia's largest cities and a former Imperial capital.
 On arrival we transfer to our hotel.
-(B, D)

-Day 6 - Peterhof Palace & the Hermitage
+Day 6 - Peterhof Palace and the Hermitage

-Today's excursion takes us to a real highlight of St Petersburg, the spellbinding Peterhof Palace & Park Ensemble.
+Today's excursion takes us to a real highlight of St Petersburg, the spellbinding Peterhof Palace.
 Sometimes referred to as a 'Russian Versailles', the opulent complex is a UNESCO World Heritage site, renowned for its beautiful grounds filled with spectacular fountains and waterways.
 The string of glittering palaces were constructed by Peter the Great with no expense spared, and as such they display some of the finest and most lavish artworks and ornaments that the world has to offer, whilst the impressive gardens stretch out almost all the way to the sea shore.
-We explore the spectacular grounds and the many attractions on show.
+We explore the incredible grounds and the many attractions on show.

-We continue to the Hermitage, founded by Catherine the Great In 1764 and set in the magnificent Royal Winter Palace, This mesmerising museum is one of the most famous in the world, offering an incredible collection of over 3 million artefacts from numerous countries and eras.
+We continue to the Hermitage, founded by Catherine the Great in 1764 and set in the magnificent Royal Winter Palace.
+This mesmerizing museum is one of the most famous in the world, offering an incredible collection of over 3 million artefacts from numerous countries and eras.
 Of course, the setting of these artefacts are equally as enthralling, with gilded marble columns, patterned mosaic floors, and huge crystal chandeliers providing an exquisite backdrop for the collection.
 While here, be sure to look out for the clock stopped by Tsar Nicholas at the moment the Palace was stormed in 1917, situated at the head of a corridor in the palace.
-Tonight we commemorate the end of our holiday with a farewell dinner at a local restaurant.
-(B, D)
+Tonight we commemorate the end of our tour with a farewell meal.
+(B)

 Train and Hotel Accommodations